osmbe/website/_posts/2014-11-03-en-motm-ben_laenen.md

 **Do you do other things related to OpenStreetMap?**

 In the beginning I participated in a lot of discussions on the mailing lists.
 I also contributed a lot to the OpenStreetMap wiki to define how objects have to be tagged.
 Since most topics that interest me, have been sorted out, I became less active.
-But I still have some hobbyhorses , such as the mapping of paths in Belgium.
+But I still have some hobbyhorses, such as the mapping of paths in Belgium.

 **What are your ideas about expanding the OpenStreetMap community?
 How can we motivate more people?**